Accessibility Policy

 (f) Notice of Temporary Disruption

-- Reason for the disruption
+- the reason for the disruption

-- Anticipated length of time of the disruption
+- the anticipated duration of the disruption

 (g) Training for Staff

-- GEM’s Accessibility Plan
+- GEM’s Accessibility Policy and Multi-Year Accessibility Plan

-- How to interact and communicate with people with various types of disabilities
+- how to interact and communicate with people with various disabilities

 (h) Feedback Process